World-of-Workflows/WorkflowsUniversity/learn-workflows/database.md

 We've now and hopefully successfully added four types of data.
 Next we need to add columns to describe the data.

 Each type has a column created for you, called Title.
 This is what we call the title field and is used when linking tables together.
 For a customer, this should be the name of the company.
 For a contact it could be the first and last name.
-You are free to choose what goes in the title field and can also automatically change it later.
+You are free to choose what goes in the title field and can also change it later.

 Follow along the next section and add the columns we need to get started with our CRM.